Pocono Mountains Attractions

 Eagle Spotting: In the colder months, the Hawley area is a great place to spot wintering bald eagles.
 Read more about bald eagles and find information on guided excursions at the Eagle Institute Website.
 Or, simply take our Scenic Back Roads Tour with a pair of binoculars and you’ll most likely spy them along the way.

-Performing Arts: Harmony is a boutique performing arts company that produces weekly performances at the Hawley Silk Mill in our new boiler room theater.
-The Ritz Company Playhouse, in downtown Hawley, features stage productions of musicals, comedies and mysteries each weekend through the summer season, and the Wildflower Music Festival offers a delightful series of summer outdoor concerts.
+Performing Arts: The Ritz Company Playhouse, in downtown Hawley, features stage productions of musicals, comedies, and mysteries each weekend through the summer season, and the Wildflower Music Festival offers a delightful series of summer outdoor concerts.

 The Bethel Woods Center for the Performing Arts presents a variety of artists and performances, including classical, pop, rock and country.
 A 40-minute drive from The Inn, Bethel Woods is located at the site of the original 1969 Woodstock Festival.
 The Museum at Bethel Woods, which tells the fantastic story of the 1960s and the Woodstock Festival, is also located on-site.